 Cost: free because you have a black sharpie marker.

 11. Color your front sight.
 I use a bottle of glow-in-the-dark fingernail polish in orange, but you can also use model paint or a neon painter’s pen.
-Once you are zeroed, degrease the front sight using rubbing alcohol and carefully paint a layer on.
-Once it’s dry go back and repeat until you have a bright orange front sight.
+Once you are zeroed, degrease the front sight using rubbing alcohol and carefully paint a layer on it.
+Once it’s dry, go back and repeat until you have a bright orange front sight.

 Cost: about $1.50 for a bottle of fingernail polish or $4.00 for a paint pen

 12. Mark your work number or your name on your buttstock, especially if you have an issued rifle.
 You take 25 guys with identical rifles, run them through the range on qualifications, and someone is going to pick up the wrong rifle.
 Which makes for a hell of a mess to sort out in a post-shooting investigation.

 Put your name or work number on it.
 I use a silver Sharpie (surprise, right?).
 And it comes off, or you can mark over it with a black marker.

 So there are a few of my cheap and easy tricks.
 What are yours?